marcoDallas/acpi_call_GUI_systemd/README.md

   and:

-  Copyright (c) 2010: Michal Kottman
+  Copyright (c) 2010: Michal Kottman for acpi_call module, which is used by this program.

-  acpi_call is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-  acpi_call is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-  See the GNU General Public License for more details.